kunalsevak24/Python-Postgres-Integration/README.md

-# Project 1: PostgreSQL and Python Integration
+# Project: PostgreSQL and Python Integration

 # Objective
 * Integrate Python with PostgreSQL using the psycopg2 library.